Native Milkweed: A Beginner’s Guide

 Milkweed is toxic to almost all creatures except the monarch:

-• The plant’s sap, leaves, and roots contain a toxic compound that makes it poisonous to other plant eaters, like other bugs and deer.
+• The plant’s sap, leaves, and roots contain a toxic compound called cardiac glycosides that are poisonous to other plant eaters, like other bugs and deer.

 • Eating milkweed can cause an animal or bug to vomit, become paralyzed, or even die.